×

 Portfolio Highlights

-The ClearBridge Large Cap Growth Strategy outperformed its Russell 1000 Growth Index benchmark in the first quarter.
-On an absolute basis, the Strategy delivered positive contributions across two of the nine sectors in which it was invested (out of 11 total).
-The primary contributor was the materials sector, while the IT and consumer discretionary sectors were the main detractors.
+The ClearBridge Large Cap Growth Strategy underperformed its Russell 1000 Growth Index benchmark in the second quarter.
+On an absolute basis, the Strategy delivered positive contributions across six of the eight sectors in which it was invested (out of 11 sectors total).
+The primary contributor to performance was the IT sector while the health care and communication services sectors were the main detractors.

-In addition to the transactions mentioned above, we initiated a position in Blackstone in the financials sector and exited a position in Marvell Technology in the IT sector.
+In addition to the transactions mentioned above, we initiated a position in Boston Scientific in the health care sector and closed out of Parker-Hannifin in the industrials sector and S&P Global in the financials sector.

 Related Perspectives